 Understanding what happens when a claimant lodges an application for adjudication of a payment claim is perhaps the most important part of the entire adjudication lifecycle.

-The Building and Construction Industry Security of Payment (“BCISOP”) Act 1999 sets out a form of alternative dispute resolution called adjudication.
+The Building Industry Fairness (BIF Act) Act 2017 sets out a form of alternative dispute resolution called adjudication.
 This allows for swift resolution of disputes involving progress payments under a construction contract.

 After reading the information below you should: